Securities Lending Strategies: Exclusive Valuations and Auction Bids: Exclusive Valuation

-It is not uncommon to have a transaction cost when securities are taken out or put back into an exclusive portfolio.
-It is useful to have an expression after incorporating transaction costs. \begin{prop} The valuation expression that captures transaction costs is given by
+It is not uncommon to have a transaction cost, $TC$, when securities are taken out or put back into an exclusive portfolio.
+Hence, it is useful to have a valuation expression, $\upsilon^{transaction}$, after incorporating transaction costs. \begin{prop} The valuation expression that captures transaction costs is given by

 Here,